AgentMail vs Mails.ai — comparing programmatic agent inboxes

 - Prompt-injection scanning on every inbound.
 Six discrete category checks (boundary manipulation, system prompt override, data exfiltration, role hijacking, tool invocation, encoding tricks) attached as injection_score.
 Above 0.95 the event is flagged

 quarantinedand still delivered to your webhook (also logged in your dashboard) so your agent skips it.
 Microsoft has been publishing CVEs for this RCE-class vulnerability since May 2026; a native scanner is not optional infrastructure for any agent reading inbound text.
-See the injection scanning post. - Behavioral deliverability infrastructure.A behavioral classifier auto-throttles cold-pattern senders before reputation drops.
-Per-sender complaint cron auto-suspends at 0.3% — well before AWS's 0.5% threshold.
+See the injection scanning post. - Reputation-aware deliverability infrastructure.Every agent carries a per-agent reputation score; suppression runs at send time, and a per-sender complaint cron auto-suspends at 0.3% — well before AWS's 0.5% threshold.
 AgentMail today runs a single shared sender pool with manual moderation.
-B2B prospecting is permitted under our AUP (same rules Resend follows — disclosure + unsub + company-email).
+Protection is built into the sending layer, invisible to your code.

 - Per-event Metered tier (coming soon).Stripe metered billing per event — $0.001/send + $0.002/inbound (+$0.003 opt-in classify).
 No monthly minimum.
 Bursty agent workloads pay for what they actually send.
 AgentMail uses monthly tiers only; the over-commit is structural to their economics.
 See the metered pricing post.